GoogleCloudPlatform/tulip/README.md

 Always been curious to learn what your plants and flowers would say if they could talk?
 With Tulip Translator you can have a mock conversation with your favorite flower.
 But beware, it has an attitude :)

-1. Get your mobile and open [[https://project-shunkaen.appspot.com)](https://project-shunkaen.appspot.com)
+1. Build the code, and deploy it on Google App Engine Flex.

 2. Point your camera at a flower, and snap a picture!